GoogleCloudPlatform/functions-framework-go/README.md

 # Output: Hello, World!
 ```

-All without needing to worry about writing an HTTP server or complicated request
+All without needing to worry about writing an HTTP server or request
 handling logic.

 # Features